Getting Around Nepal: The Journey of a Lifetime

 Souvenirs

 Handmade stuff is best to take as souvenirs.
-Nepalese have an artistic background as some group of people has been involved in this job for centuries.
+Nepalese have an artistic background as some groups of peoplehaves been involved in this job for centuries.
 You will find handmade pots, carpets, paintings, dolls, outfits, knives, and many more authentic crafts that have ancient designs.

 Paintings of Goddess Kumari, woolen sweaters, clay pots, and Khukuri are the most preferred souvenirs among tourists.
-Also, you can purchase souvenirs from the place you visited in Nepal as a memoir.
+Also, you can purchase souvenirs from the place you visited in Nepal as a souvenir.

 Nepali Prayers Flag